 Take this list of strategies and start implementing them.
 If some strategies are a long-term plan, break them down into steps with specific milestones and put each one on your calendar so you can implement the change over time.

 Now that you have this business resource, you want to keep it simple.
 Stick it to your office wall, or put it on your desktop so you can refer to it throughout the year when you make a decision.
-Your hard work will stop.
+Your hard work will stop by SWOT analysis opportunities examples for you, students, or any other.

 In addition to strategic planning, here’s the added benefit of your participation in the SWOT Challenge: